Some time ago, I was asked whether Pinterest Ads are worthwhile. My answer was: it depends.

 If you are seriously interested in more qualified traffic, you should invest a few dollars in Pinterest Ads.
 Please be prepared to try some things that may not work out.
 However, in my experience, this is the case with every ad platform.

-Please be sure to learn some things about Ads before you start.
+Please be sure to learn as many things about Ads as you can before you start.
 A great way to do this is the free Pinterest Academy (from Pinterest): https://pinterestacademy.exceedlms.com/student/catalog

 Please note that you have to be logged in with your Pinterest Account to see the free courses.